guygregory/gpt-oss/README.md

-# Run OpenAI gpt-oss Models on Azure OpenAI and Foundry Local
+# Run OpenAI gpt-oss Models in Azure AI Foundry and Foundry Local
 This guide explains how to run `gpt-oss-120b` on **Azure AI Foundry**, and how to run `gpt-oss-20b` using **Foundry Local**.

 ## Table of Contents